 WALTON EMC NATURAL GAS The same company you trust for dependable electric service can provide natural gas to your home or business with competitive pricing and superior customer service.
-Call 770.267.2505 or log on to charges and monthly monitoring can be added to your electric bill.
-Call 770.963.0305 or 706.543.4009 now for your free security evaluation.
-Visit www.emcsecurity.com for more information.
+Call 770.267.2505 or log on to waltongas.com and sign up today.

 EMC SECURITY Feel secure about your security company!
 EMC Security, owned by Walton EMC, can meet your home and business security needs.
-Monthly monitoring starts at \$16.95 no contract required.
-Installation
+Monthly monitoring starts at \$16.95 - no contract required.